Terrorism and Kebab: Plot

 The action primarily takes place at the Mogamma in Cairo, a well-known mammoth-sized government building that is a center of bureaucratic work.
-Adel Imam's character, Ahmed, queues up at the Mogamma one day to try to get a school transfer for his children, but gets bogged down.
+Ahmed queues up at the Mogamma to try to get a school transfer for his children, but gets bogged down.
 Endless lines of citizens march through the building and up and down its iconic spiral staircases seeking help.
 One government worker frustrates Ahmed particularly, because he is constantly praying in a show of alleged piousness to avoid getting any work done.
 This leads to a scuffle between the two, and eventually Ahmed ends up with a rifle from a guard and shots are fired in the resulting confusion.
 A mass spontaneous evacuation of the building ensues, Ahmed inadvertently takes the building hostage, and subsequently is assumed to be a terrorist.
 He is joined in his "takeover" by a few other "misfits," including Shalabi, a shoe shiner, and Hind, a prostitute who escaped confinement during the confusion.

 The police send a child with a Walkie-talkie so that he can communicate directly.
 Ahmed and his new compatriots negotiate with the Minister of Interior, and tell him that they will blow up the building using its supply of gas cylinders if their demands are not met.
 However, he does not know what his demands actually are.

 Out of ideas, he demands kebab for all the hostages, as meat is too expensive for most Egyptians.
 The team struggles to find excuses to stall time as the police attempt to infiltrate the building.